ComradeMark/SpaceShooterVanier/README.md

 # Vanier Space Shooter Project

-This is the final programming (420-203) project for Vanier College by Mark Moutter, ID# 2354983
+This is the final programming (420-203) assignment for Vanier College by Mark Moutter, ID# 2354983

 JavaFX version 20